natewinn/natewinn.github.io/colophon.md

 title: Colophon
 ---

-My name is Nate Winn and I live in the heart of the Silicon Valley with my wife [Jo](http://twitter.com/jo_winn) and my little boy, Owen.
+My name is Nate Winn, and I live in the heart of the Silicon Valley with my wife [Jo](http://twitter.com/jo_winn) and my little boy, Owen.
 Currently, I'm a part of the [RubyOnRails](http://rubyonrails.org/) cohort at [The Iron Yard](http://theironyard.com/) based out of [Atlanta Tech Village](http://atlantatechvillage.com/).

 You'll find me writing about a myriad of topics here, but mostly coding, technology, and design.
 This has been my virtual home since 2014.

 You can also find me tweeting, [here](https://twitter.com/natewinn) and committing, [here](https://github.com/natewinn).

 ## My Setup

-This blog is run on [Jekyll](http://jekyllrb.com/), built on the [Lanyon](https://github.com/poole/lanyon) theme, written in [Markdown](http://daringfireball.net/projects/markdown/), and hosted on [GitHub Pages](https://pages.github.com/).
+This blog is run on [Jekyll](http://jekyllrb.com/), built on the [Lanyon](https://github.com/poole/lanyon) theme, written in [Markdown](http://daringfireball.net/projects/markdown/), hosted on [GitHub Pages](https://pages.github.com/), and proofed by my amazing wife (you should hire [her](http://www.fiverr.com/jowinn/proofread-and-edit-your-document)).

 I'm a fan of Apple products.
 I write and code on a 2011 [13-inch MacBook Air](https://www.apple.com/macbook-air/) and talk and text on an [iPhone 5](https://www.apple.com/iphone/).
-I also snap pictures and video clips on a [Canon70D](http://www.amazon.com/Canon-20-2-Digital-Camera-Pixel/dp/B00DMS0GTC).
+I also snap pictures on a [Canon70D](http://www.amazon.com/Canon-20-2-Digital-Camera-Pixel/dp/B00DMS0GTC).

 ## My Toolbox
 My software toolbox is pretty basic though I'm constantly trying out new tools to see if my workflow improves.
 I've found that I don't need a bunch of fancy tools to get the job done, just a few really good ones.
 Here's a list of what I use on the daily.

 * [1Password](https://agilebits.com/onepassword) to remember